Jeff Beck, guitar god who influenced generations, dies at 78

 Beck was friends with Hendrix and they performed together.
 Before Hendrix, most rock guitar players concentrated on a similar style and technical vocabulary.
 Hendrix blew that apart.

-Beck teamed up with legendary producer George Martin — a.k.a. ``the fifth Beatle'' — to help him fashion the genre-melding, jazz-fusion classic ``Blow by Blow'' (1975) and ``Wired'' (1976).
-He teamed up with Seal on the Hendrix tribute ``Stone Free,'' created a jazz-fusion group led by synthesizer player Jan Hammer and honored rockabilly guitarist Cliff Gallup with the album ``Crazy Legs.''
-He put out ``Loud Hailer'' in 2016.
+Beck teamed up with legendary producer George Martin -- a.k.a. "the fifth Beatle" -- to help him fashion the genre-melding, jazz-fusion classic "Blow by Blow" (1975) and "Wired" (1976).
+He teamed up with Seal on the Hendrix tribute "Stone Free," created a jazz-fusion group led by synthesizer player Jan Hammer and honoured rockabilly guitarist Cliff Gallup with the album "Crazy Legs."
+He put out "Loud Hailer" in 2016.

 Beck's career never hit the commercial highs of Clapton.
 A perfectionist, he preferred to make critically well-received instrumental records and left the limelight for long stretches, enjoying his time restoring vintage automobiles.
 He and Clapton had a tense relationship early on but became friends in later life and toured together.